-Status Code Applica tion Softw vare Resp onse (TWSR) Prescaler Bits Status of the two-wire Serial Bus and two-wire Serial Inter- To T WCR are 0 face Hardware To/from TWDR STA STO TWIN T TWE A Next Action Taken by TWI Hardware 0xF8 No relevant state information available; TWINT = "0" No TWDR action No TWCR action Wait or proceed current transfer 0x00 Bus error due to an illegal START or STOP condition No TWDR action 0 1 1 Х Only the internal hardware is affected, no STOP condition is sent on the bus.
+Status Code Status of the two wire Soviel Applica tion Softw are Resp onse (TWSR) Prescaler Bits Status of the two-wire Serial Bus and two-wire Serial Inter- To TWCR are 0 face Hardware To/from TWDR STA STO TWIN T TWE A Next Action Taken by TWI Hardware 0xF8 No relevant state information available; TWINT = "0" No TWDR action No TWCR action Wait or proceed current transfer 0x00 Bus error due to an illegal START or STOP condition No TWDR action 0 1 1 X Only the internal hardware is affected, no STOP condition is sent on the bus.
 In all cases, the bus is released and TWSTO is cleared.